Best Platform for Trading Commodities in the UK (2026) - Here's what my tests revealed

 What Makes Saxo Good for Commodity Trading?

-Saxo stands apart by offering genuine commodity futures and options alongside CFDs – something most retail brokers don’t touch.
-SaxoTrader displays both CFD and futures pricing side-by-side, so you can compare entry spreads against overnight financing costs for your expected holding period.
-If you want to trade actual CME contracts or write options on gold, Saxo handles it.
-CFD spreads run around 0.4 points on gold – wider than other brokers on this list – but futures access justifies Saxo for certain strategies.
+Saxo is the one broker here that gives you genuine commodity futures and options alongside CFDs - something most retail platforms simply don’t bother with.
+I find SaxoTrader especially handy because it shows CFD and futures pricing side by side, so I can weigh entry spreads against financing costs for however long I plan to hold.
+If you want to trade actual CME contracts or write options on gold, Saxo does it properly.
+CFD spreads run around 0.4 points on gold - wider than anything else on this list - but the futures access is what justifies it for the right strategy.

 What Are Saxo’s Commodity Trading Costs?